lrug/lrug.org/source/meetings/2014/may/index.html.md

 > It'll be about my adventures, frustrations and triumphs in learning to code and specifically in Ruby.

+{::coverage year="2014" month="may" talk="learning-to-code" /}

 ### How to win developers and influence designers

 [Adam Rogers](https://twitter.com/rodreegez) has a talk for us about working as a team better:

 > In 1936, Dale Carnegie wrote the book ["How to win friends and influence people"](http://www.amazon.co.uk/How-Win-Friends-Influence-People/dp/0091906814/).
 > You may have heard of it.
 But what can this book, and others, teach us about
 > working as part of a software team today?
 Quite a lot, actually.
 >
 > We'll look at a few points that'll help us to work better, together.

+{::coverage year="2014" month="may" talk="how-to-win-developers-and-influence-designers" /}

 ### Deprecating ActiveResource: Alternative Approaches for Internal Rails Services

 [Gabe da Silveira](https://twitter.com/dasil003) is going to talk to us about ActiveResource:

 > Ruby on Rails has always been optimized for a single monolithic application
 > architecture.
 But as applications grow, it has become more and more common
 > for architects to seek out ways to break their monolithic Rails apps into
 > self-contained services.
 For years the most natural answer of how to hook
 > up one Rails app to another's API has been to use ActiveResource, a core
 > Rails plugin that provides an ActiveRecord-like interface to an external service.
 >
 > The allure of such a simple interface to a network service is undeniable, but
 > the downsides not nearly as obvious.
 Many have built Rails apps relying on
 > ActiveResource only to feel significant unforeseen pain down the line.
 This
 > talk provides a case study of an early adopter of ActiveResource during the
 > Rails 1.2 era, the pain that it led to, and the eventual replacement of
 > ActiveResource with a bespoke private gem that provides a similar, but more
 > robust interface.

+{::coverage year="2014" month="may" talk="deprecating-activeresource-alternative-approaches-for-internal-rails-services" /}

 Pub
 ---